-David Wilson was elected to the State Legislature in November of 2016 and proudly represents the 66th House District covering Bethlehem, Litchfield, Morris, Warren, and Woodbury.
+David Wilson was elected to his second term in November of 2018 and proudly represents the 66th House District covering Bethlehem, Litchfield, Morris, Warren, and Woodbury.

 Rep. Wilson is a Litchfield Native; he is an independent Financial Advisor in private practice since 1979.
 He has served as the Town of Litchfield’s Treasurer Since 1987 and was instrumental in establishing the Town’s Capital Improvement Committee, which he currently Chairs.
 Since 1994 he has served on the Board of Directors of Litchfield Bancorp with experience on the Executive, Audit, and Finance Committees and is Chair of the OREO Committee.